 Serves — 12

-These copycat White Castle sliders are just as delicious as the real thing.
-You will be shocked to see how easy they are to make from home!
-They are the perfect thing for a fun family dinner or appetizer at a party.
+These copycat White Castle sliders are just as delicious as the real deal.
+You will be shocked to see how easy they are to cook in your own kitchen!
+Perfect for game day snacks or a fun party appetizer.

 Prep Time 15 minutes